vercel/styled-jsx/readme.md

 ### Dynamic styles

-To make a component's visual representation customizable from the outside world, there are three options.
+To make a component's visual representation customizable from the outside world there are three options.

 #### Via interpolated dynamic props

-Any value that comes from the component's Render scope is treated as dynamic.
+Any value that comes from the component's `render` method scope is treated as dynamic.
 This makes it possible to use `props` and `state` for example.

 ```jsx
 const Button = (props) => (